skdigital/vue-monster-slayer/README.md

 # vue-monster-slayer
 ### Summary

-This project is a quick game that uses the following technologies.
+This project is a quick game that uses the following technologies & libraries.

 + Yarn
 + Vue 2.5
 + cli 3
 + flexbox
++ GSAP animations

-I also use an Event Bus architecture for component communication.
+I also use an 'EventBus' architecture for component communication.
 I subscribe to my EventBus much the same as subscribing to an observable.
 The game works and I achieved the challenge objectives without directed help from the Udemy course community.

-I am unaware of the shortcomings of using my EventBus and how this affects performance of my game, or weather this kind of architecture or solution is used in production.
+I am unaware of the shortcomings of using my EventBus and how this affects performance of my game, or whether this kind of architecture or solution is used in production.

+I have noticed that a central data store would be ideal for health attributes and for game running booleans so that the state can be communicated and updated from a central location.
+At the moment there is so much interdependencie and direct communication between all pages that its starting to get a confusing as to where things are being updated etc...

 ## Project setup
 ```